joetanx/ctf/htb/blockblock.md

 </details>

-The following api endpoints are identified from the javascript:
+The following API endpoints are identified from the javascript:

 - `/api/login`:
 	```js
 	fetch('/api/login', {